factor1/prelude-wp/README.md

 Factor1 Blank Wordpress Theme has some nifty features built into `functions.php` to make developing a custom Wordpress theme a little easier.
 * Shortcode Maker - allows for easy creation of custom shortcodes.
 Useful for buttons or custom media embeds.
 * Defer jQuery Parsing using the HTML5 defer property
-* Customize Wordpress Admin Login / Footer Text
+* Customize Wordpress Admin Login / Admin Footer Text
 * Customized Read More Links
 * Other various improvements to default Wordpress functions that are too long and/or small to list here